2023 Best Value Horticulture Associate Degree Schools in the New England Region

 Best New England Region Schools for Affordable Quality for an Associate in Horticulture

-North Shore Community College excels when it comes to quality.
-It’s ranked in the top 15% of all schools on our Best Horticulture Associate Degree Schools in the New England Region list.
+As a testament to the quality of education it offers, North Shore Community College also is in the top 15% of our Best Horticulture Associate Degree Schools in the New England Region ranking.

-You’ll join some of the best and brightest minds around you if you attend University of Massachusetts Amherst.
-The school came in at #2 on this year’s Best Value Horticulture Associate Degree Schools in the New England Region list.
-Located in the large suburb of Amherst, UMass Amherst is a public school with a fairly large student population.
+You’ll be in good company if you decide to attend University of Massachusetts Amherst.
+It ranked #2 on our 2023 Best Value Horticulture Associate Degree Schools in the New England Region list.
+Located in the large suburb of Amherst, UMass Amherst is a public school with a very large student population.

-The average tuition and fees for an out-of-state undergraduate student at UMass Amherst are $36,964 a year.
+Out-of-state tuition fees for undergraduate students at UMass Amherst are $36,964 per year.
 While working on their Associate Degree, horticulture majors at UMass Amherst accumulate an average of around $10,505 in student debt.

-Explore the best horticulture colleges for a specific state in the New England region.
+Explore the best horticulture schools for a specific state in the New England region.

 One of 16 majors within the area of study, horticulture has other similar majors worth exploring.